Today's Sunday • 7 mins read

 Once you’ve healed enough to consider new relationships, stay alert.
 Narcissists often present themselves as perfect partners at first.

-Trust grows slow in healthy relationships, but narcissists move fast.
+Trust grows slow in healthy relationships, but narcissists want to move it fast.
 They barely give you time to get to know them before making you commit.

 They will mirror your interests.
 And overwhelm you with attention and appreciation.
 They can push your boundaries and stalk you online.